essif-lab/framework/docs/terms/objective.md

 typeid: objective
 stage: draft
 hoverText: "Objective: Something toward which a Party directs effort (an aim, goal, or end of action)."
-glossaryText: "Something toward which a %%party|party%% directs effort (an aim, goal, or end of action)."
+glossaryText: "Something toward which a %%party^party%% directs effort (an aim, goal, or end of action)."
 ---

 ### Short Description